 You may adore a certain gown in the magazine, but not in all cases will it make the best out of your body.
 Fitted silhouettes can be unforgiving, so work with our guide below and the bridal consultant to find you the most gorgeous dress shape, which ultimately make you feel the most gorgeous.

-Unnecessary bulk will make it look like there is something there when it isn’t – you don’t want to give the impression that there is more volume that you actually got.
+If you hide behind bulk, it could make it seem like there is something there when there isn’t – you don’t want to give the impression that there is more volume that you actually have!

 A-line and Fit and Flare silhouettes fit most body types, but the most important rule is: If you don’t feel happy in the dress – take it off immediately!